nikola-ebenbeck/portfolio/_teaching/videos.md

 ---
-title: "Instructional Videos for Students with Learning Disabilities"
+title: "Instructional Videos for Students with Disabilities"
 excerpt: "In this project, university special education students create curriculum-based instructional videos for learners with learning disabilities.
 Produced in the University's MediaLab and published on YouTube, the videos support flexible use in inclusive classrooms, from whole-class teaching to group work and self-paced learning."
 collection: teaching
 header: